metal-crow/Dark-Souls-1-Overhaul/README.md

 * Crash handler and reporter
 Hope to obsolete this when i make compatable with ModEngine2.

+* Option to use steam display names instead of character names.

 ### Overhaul

 * Gestures can be canceled via rolling